 A heat map is a graphical representation of traffic flow and volume during a trade show.
-Different colours are used to represent the data, with darker shades of each colour representing larger values, and lighter shades represent smaller ones.
+Different colors are used to represent the data, with darker shades of each color representing larger values, and lighter shades representing smaller ones.

-During your trade show, areas visited by the most people would appear in dark red, and the areas where nobody visited would not show any colour.
+During your trade show, areas visited by the most people would appear in dark red, and the areas that nobody visited would not show any color.

 Providing exhibitors with accurate foot traffic information helps them to justify booking your show again.
 Mapsted’s location analytics tool features heat map analysis for trade shows to streamline the task and provide excellent accuracy.

 Q: What can heat map analysis tell you?